tsprlng/useful-pgp-agent/card-functionality/README.md

 # Building / Dependencies

-To build this crate on Debian 11, you need to install

-`apt install rustc libpcsclite-dev pkg-config nettle-dev clang libclang-dev`
+To build this crate on Debian 11, these packages are needed: `apt install rustc libpcsclite-dev pkg-config nettle-dev clang libclang-dev`.

-Fedora 34:
-`dnf install rustc cargo pcsc-lite-devel pkg-config nettle-devel clang clang-devel`
+(Fedora 34: `dnf install rustc cargo pcsc-lite-devel pkg-config nettle-devel clang clang-devel`)

 # Purpose

-These tests assert (and fail) in cases where a certain behavior is expected from all cards, and a card doesn't conform.
+These tests fail in cases when essential and expected functionality of a card is not working.

+The scope of what is expected from a specific card is defined in `config/test-cards.toml` (in particular, this configuration specifies which algorithms we expect a card to handle for on-card key generation and for key import, respectively - cards can't signal in detail what they
+support: e.g. a card may support RSA4096 when importing keys, but not be able to generate such keys on the card).

-However, card behavior diverges from the spec in some cases.
+However, in practice, behavior of cards often diverges from the spec in various small ways.
-It's not ok for us to just fail and reject the card's output, in some of these cases, even when a card contradicts the OpenPGP card spec.
+In many of those cases, it's not ok for these tests to fail and reject the card's output - even when a card contradicts the OpenPGP card spec.

-For such cases, these tests return a TestOutput (which is a Vec<TestResult>), to document the return values of the card in question.
+In such cases, these tests return information about the return values of the card in the `TestOutput` data structure, to document that card's behavior.

 ## Example for card-specific behavior that contradicts the spec